Boredom at Work

 How accurate is ChatGPT?

 It’s quite good but not perfect.
-It can make mistakes, especially with recent events, statistics, and specialized topics.
-Always verify important information.
+It can make mistakes, especially with statistics and specialized topics.
+Always verify important information—even when it cites sources from web search.

 Can my employer see my ChatGPT history?